Pre-K through Fifth Grade Data Resources Glossary

 Unit Assessments

-Unit assessments allow for the evaluation of student knowledge of related concepts taught during a specific period of time.
-It typically occurs at the end of a unit of instruction and can include performance tasks as well as tests.
-An end of unit assessment can be a teacher-created assessment or a common assessment created by the grade level or division.
+Unit assessments help evaluate student knowledge of related concepts taught during a specific period of time.
+They typically take place at the end of an instructional unit and can include performance tasks as well as tests.
+An end-of-unit assessment can be a teacher-created assessment or a common assessment created by the grade level or school division.